The Beatles (album)

 The Beatles received favourable reviews from most music critics; detractors found its satirical songs unimportant and apolitical amid the turbulent political and social climate of 1968.
 It topped record charts in Britain and the United States.
-No singles were issued in either territory, but "Hey Jude" and "Revolution" originated from the same recording sessions and were issued on a single in August 1968.
-The album has been certified 24× platinum by the RIAA.
-A remixed and expanded edition of the album was released in 2018 to celebrate its 50th anniversary.
+No singles were issued in either territory, but "Hey Jude" and "Revolution" originated from the same recording sessions and were issued as a single in August 1968.
+The album has since been certified 24× platinum by the Recording Industry Association of America (RIAA), tied for fifth all time.
+A remixed and expanded edition of the album was released in 2018 to commemorate its 50th anniversary.

 Background

-By 1968, the Beatles had achieved commercial and critical success.
+By 1968, the Beatles had achieved unprecedented levels of commercial and critical success.
 The group's mid-1967 release, Sgt.
 Pepper's Lonely Hearts Club Band, was number one in the UK for 27 weeks, until the start of February 1968, having sold 250,000 copies in the first week after release.
 Time magazine declared that Sgt.
 Pepper constituted a "historic departure in the progress of music – any music", while the American writer Timothy Leary wrote that the band were "the wisest, holiest, most effective avatars (Divine Incarnate, God Agents) that the human race has ever produced".
 The band received a negative critical response to their television film Magical Mystery Tour, which aired in Britain in December 1967, but fan reaction was nevertheless positive.

 Most of the songs for The Beatles were written during a Transcendental Meditation course with Maharishi Mahesh Yogi in Rishikesh, India, between February and April 1968.
 The retreat involved long periods of meditation, conceived by the band as a spiritual respite from all worldly endeavours – a chance, in John Lennon's words, to "get away from everything".
 Lennon and Paul McCartney quickly re-engaged themselves in songwriting, often meeting "clandestinely in the afternoons in each other's rooms" to review their new work.
 "Regardless of what I was supposed to be doing," Lennon later recalled, "I did write some of my best songs there."
 Author Ian MacDonald said Sgt Pepper was "shaped by LSD", but the Beatles took no drugs with them to India aside from marijuana, and their clear minds helped the group with their songwriting.
 The stay in Rishikesh proved especially fruitful for George Harrison as a songwriter, coinciding with his re-engagement with the guitar after two years studying the sitar.
 The musicologist Walter Everett likens Harrison's development as a composer in 1968 to that of Lennon and McCartney five years before, although he notes that Harrison became "privately prolific", given his usual subordinate status within the group.